spf13/cobra/README.md

 With the root command you need to have your main function execute it.
 Execute should be run on the root for clarity, though it can be called on any command.

 In a Cobra app, typically the main.go file is very bare.
-It serves, one purpose, to initialize Cobra.
+It serves one purpose: to initialize Cobra.

 ```go
 package main